 This notion yields an immediate variational principle for the dynamical metric order of a full shift, with equilibrium states in $\cP(X)$ (cf. Corollary~\ref{cor:vp}).
 More precisely, if $(Y,d_Y)$ is a compact metric space, $X=Y^\N$ and $D \in \{LP\}\cup\{W_p \colon 1 \leqslant p < +\infty\}$, then

 In Section~\ref{se:QDVP}, we discuss a dynamical variant of the quantization of measures that also builds a variational principle of interest, whose equilibrium states exist in $\cP_f(X)$ (see Theorem~\ref{thm4}).
-This variant was inspired by \cite{BB} where the authors consider, for each $n \in \N$, Wasserstein distances $W_{p,n}$, where $1 \leqslant p < +\infty$, and the L\'evy-Prokhorov distance $LP_n$, all of them defined using the dynamical metric $d_n$ in $X$ instead of the original metric $d$.
-These dynamical distances in $\cP(X)$ led us to ask how the metric order of $\cP(X)$ varies with $n$.
+This variant was inspired by \cite{BB} where the authors consider, for each $n \in \N$, Wasserstein distances $W_{p,n}$, for $1 \leqslant p < +\infty$, and the L\'evy-Prokhorov distance $LP_n$, all defined using the dynamical metric $d_n$ in $X$ instead of the original metric $d$.

+The aforementioned dynamical distances on $\cP(X)$ led us to ask how the metric order of $\cP(X)$ varies with $n$.
 We establish the following lower bound (cf. Theorem~\ref{thm3}):

-The paper is organized as follows.
+The paper is structured as follows.
 In the next section, we gather information on the notation and main concepts we will use.
 We thoroughly explain our contributions in sections \ref{se:shifts}--\ref{se:growth}, where we also discuss some examples.
 Section~\ref{se:examp} contains more examples that help to clarify the sharpness and scope of our results.
-We present a number of basic properties of the dynamical metric order in Section~\ref{se:basic}, namely its behavior with respect to the power operator, the product of maps and the restriction to the non-wandering set.
-The paper ends with the proofs of our results in sections \ref{se:proofA}--\ref{se:proofD}.
+We present a number of basic properties of the dynamical metric order in Section~\ref{se:basic} and the proofs of our results in Sections \ref{se:proofA}--\ref{se:proofC}.